CPJKU/cpjku_dcase22/README.md

 This repo also uses [ba3l](https://github.com/kkoutini/ba3l) repository as an integrating tool between mongodb, sacred and pytorch lightning

-to setup the environment [Mamba](https://github.com/mamba-org/mamba) can be used which works faster than conda:
+To setup the environment [Mamba](https://github.com/mamba-org/mamba) can be used which works faster than conda:

 ```
 conda install mamba -n base -c conda-forge
 ```
-CAUTION: This might take several minutes.

 Now you can import the environment from environment.yml